florisoft/User.Manuals/AZURE/Setup connection to Azure workspace.md

 ![](pop-up.assets/2024-05-14-15-30-09.png)

-6. Using File explorer navigate to the chosen save location (at step 4) to find the downloaded installer file.<br><br>
+6. Using File explorer navigate to the chosen save location (at step 4) to find the downloaded installer file.

 7. Double click the installer file to start the installation. (no. 4)